Market

 Previous Market Reports

 Waterfront data covers Muskoka detached waterfront freehold sale transactions.
 Residential data covers Muskoka detached non-waterfront freehold sales.
 Both datasets compiled by Habistat Analytics from multiple Ontario real estate boards.
-Transaction volumes in Q1 are seasonally low; monthly price figures should be interpreted cautiously given the small sample sizes involved.
+Transaction volumes in Q1 are seasonally low; monthly price figures should be interpreted cautiously given small sample sizes.
 The 12-month rolling figures provide a more reliable directional signal.
 Termination counts cover MLS terminations and do not capture private withdrawals.
 Questions: [email protected] | 705.783.7718

 Thinking About Buying or Selling?